mementomoryn/rmm/wiki/FAQ.md

 ## What are the differences of this fork?

-There is not much, but these are some that i like:
+There is not much, but these are some differences that i like:

 * Upstream repository sync
 * Secret `client_id` token
+* > [!NOTE] Even though the `client_id` token is unavailable on the repository.
+The token can still be found by decompiling the generated APKs.
 * Support replacing _signing keystore_

 ## Why there are no releases unlike on the [j-hc repo](https://github.com/j-hc/revanced-magisk-module)?